pandas-dev/pandas/doc/source/groupby.rst

    g.nth(-1)
    g.nth(1)

-If you want to select the nth not-null method, use the ``dropna`` kwarg.
+If you want to select the nth not-null item, use the ``dropna`` kwarg.
 For a DataFrame this should be either ``'any'`` or ``'all'`` just like you would pass to dropna, for a Series this just needs to be truthy.

 .. ipython:: python